-There is no ‘one book’ for this course, but rather a number of books you should be familiar with on a range of many topics that touch on the development of your idea send its development into a self-sustaining programme.
-These are randomly listed in no particular order.
-We cover a wide-range of topics as we don’t know what your projects will be, nor how they might develop.
+There is no ‘one book’ for this course, but rather a number of books you should be familiar with on a range of many topics that touch on the development of your idea and its development into a sustainable prototype.

 The general approach we will be using is one of design thinking and service design.
 These are also known as human centred design.
 Design thinking is now being used at Harvard Business School, and in other places focusing on leadership.
 A simple example of how Design Thinking can be used in organisation can be found in ‘Better Service, Faster: A Design Thinking Case Study‘.